paramireze/paramireze.github.io/_posts/2018-05-08-intro-to-ios.markdown

 ## Intro

 I know what you're thinking.
+What the hell happened to android?
+Hey what the hell did hpapen to android?
+Didn't I just spend the last two months following a series of tutorials learning views, layouts, preferences, shared resources, multi threading with async and async loader?

-What the hell happened to android? well, that is a tough question to answer.
-Basically, my workplace has an ios app that is currently unsupported and see an excellent opportunity to learn mobile development, contribute to work, and impress some folks.
+To answer the question, my workplace has an ios app that is currently unsupported.
+This provides me with an excellent opportunity to learn mobile development, contribute to work, and earn some mobile developer cool points.
 Hopefully I don't need to take the recommended month long training program to get the updates I need to make changes to the work application.

+## first set of lessons - intro to xcode and swift

 These initial lessons are quick and will be covering a lot of ground.
 First, since this is my first time working with swift, lets discuss what swift is.
 According to apple's swift page,